Now some fresh pickings from the Political Grapevine:

 Teaching the Taliban

-Not many college freshmen merit a 13-page spread in Sayed Rahmatullah Hashemi toured the U.S. in 2001 to defend the Taliban's decision to harbor Usama bin Laden.
+Not many college freshmen merit a 13-page spread in The New York Times magazine, but then, not many freshmen once served as a spokesman for Afghanistan's murderous Taliban regime.
+Sayed Rahmatullah Hashemi toured the U.S. in 2001 to defend the Taliban's decision to harbor Usama bin Laden.
 Now, he's studying at Yale on a student visa approved by the State Department and carries a 3.33 grade point average in classes including, "Terrorism: Past, Present and Future."

 Yale's dean of admissions at the time says he leapt at the chance to sign up the former Taliban apologist, adding that Yale once lost a foreigner of Rahmatullah's caliber to Harvard and "I didn't want that to happen again."